yashprakash13/Honeysuckle/README.md

 <img width=63.5% src="https://github.com/yashprakash13/Honeysuckle/blob/master/screenshots/hs3.png">

 > If you get a *no results found* message, just include the author name and/or fandom name along with the story name.
+If you don't get any results still, it's probably because the search engine is not indexing it higher up in its results.
+The bot only pulls the data from the automatic Google and Bing searches it does.

 ## Get the reviews from a fanfiction.net story
 1. Type and send **.ffrev story-name** and the bot will pull the first 10 reviews for you.